iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 :::tip[Some key points I'll address here are:]

 - Human brains are able to invent ideas without relying on a linear train of thought to arrive at them.
 - LLMs like ChatGPT are autoregressive, and are unable to continue a dialogue if they haven't already generated everything up to that point.
+This is because they don't "think" per se, but progressively generate a response using the parts of the response they previously created.
 - If you try to get an LLM to write text in the middle of a dialogue without previous context, it will give near-identical answers and attempt to conclude the conversation.
-- The reliance on a linear train of thought can be a limitation for general intelligence.
+- Prompting for "ridiculous" answers can spark creativity that helps break this pattern.
-- Prompting for "ridiculous" answers can spark creativity that breaks this pattern.
+- However, the reliance on a linear train of thought is a limitation for general intelligence.
+LLMs are ineffective if you ask them to generate the second part of a response, without allowing them to generate the first part.

 :::